 Mike Schaefer made history on January 7, 2019 in Sacramento when he took his Oath of Office as a member of the California State Board of Equalization from Governor Gavin Newsom, becoming the oldest freshman constitutional officer in state history.

-Mike Schaefer serves as Vice Chair of the California State Board of Equalization, the only publicly elected tax commission in the United States.
+The California State Board of Equalization is the only publicly elected tax commission in the United States.
 He represents 10 million people in five Southern California counties including San Diego, Orange, Riverside, San Bernardino and Imperial.

 In 1965, when he was 27 years old, Mike also made history as the youngest person ever elected to the San Diego City Council, where he served for two terms.